Menu

 Year 6

-Take a look at our Knowledge Organiser and Timetable for Summer 1
+Take a look at our Knowledge Organiser and Timetable for Spring 2.

-Please take a look at our Long Term plan below and also our Knowledge Organiser which will give you further insight into what we are teaching in class.
+Please take a look at our Long Term Plan below and also our Knowledge Organisers which will give you further insight into what we are teaching in class.

-Reading books, library books and reading records must be in school every day.
+Reading and library books will be given out and reading records must be in school every day.
 Children should be reading at home a few times each week and having their reading record signed.

-We encourage all children to spend 30 minutes on the Century app each week to build on areas of weakness.
+We encourage all children to spend 30 minutes on century each week to build on areas of weakness.
 Century is a great tool that focuses on the child’s individual ability and will offer help to teach them concepts that they are not yet secure with.

 Spelling Tests will be on a Monday